 Parallelism: Use of grammatically similar words, phrases or clauses to achieve emphasis and to make the presentation memorably.
 For example, our government is said to be “of the people, by the people, for the people.”
 Winston Churchill told the English people when England was threatened by invasion, “We shall fight in France, we shall fight on the seas and oceans, we shall fight … in the air, we shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender.”

 Antithesis: Like parallelism, this device repeats language with the purpose of calling attention to contrasts or opposites.
 In the opening lines of A Tale of Two Cities, Charles Dickens writes: “It was the best of times, it was the worst of times ….”
 John F. Kennedy, in his first inaugural address, told the American people, “Ask not what your country can do for, but ask what you can do for your country.”

 There are other rhetorical devices, too, which you can research.
 But your essay should not be just a collection of rhetorical devices.
-You should emphasize one or more of the rhetorical devices used by de Valera, but more importantly yours will be an even better essay if it projects that you have engaged Eamon de Valera’s text as if you were a part of an attentive audience that understands de Valera’s main idea and appreciates how he added color to the text.
-Remember your essay will be 150 to 200 well chosen words.
+You should emphasize one or more of the rhetorical devices used by the authors, but more importantly, yours will be an even better essay if it projects that you have engaged the text as if you were a part of an attentive audience that understands its main idea and appreciates how the writers of the Proclamation added color and power to the text.
+Remember your essay will be 200 to 250 well-chosen words.